scribbler87/LocalRecommendation/README.md

 Then right click on the application project--> properties--> android --> add the facebook project as a library

-START AND PLAY WITH THE APPLICATION
+START AND PLAY WITH THE APPLICATION:
 In this project you can find examples for:
 - facebook connect
 - server side usage of graph api